Skip to content Accessibility statement

 By the end of the module, students should be able to:

-1. Work with different models for multivariate data and nonparametric models.
+1. Work with different models for multivariate or multilevel data, and nonparametric models.

-2. Apply the main techniques of multivariate data analysis and nonparametric estimation methods, and pick appropriate techniques to apply to different types of data.
+2. Apply the main techniques of multivariate and multilevel data analysis, and nonparametric estimation methods, and pick appropriate techniques to apply to different types of data.

-3. Use the statistical package R to analyse multivariate data
+3. Use the statistical package R to analyse multivariate and multilevel data.

 4. Carry out self-directed analysis of more complex problems requiring more advanced techniques or analysis methods (for M-level students)